Power packaging is continuously adapting to power application market trends.

 Silver sintering, new substrates and interconnection technologies are the latest innovations driven by EV/HEV and the arrival of WBG

 Technical trends in power module packaging are mainly driven by the entrance of the Wide Band Gap (WBG) materials and the challenging system requirements of the booming EV/HEV industry.
-Indeed, the introduction of the WBG semiconductors SiC and GaN is pushing the development of new power packaging solutions, as these devices can work at higher junction temperatures and higher switching frequencies with smaller die sizes.
+Indeed, the introduction of the WBG semiconductors SiC and GaN is pushing the development of new power packaging solutions, as these devices can work at higher switching frequencies and higher junction temperatures.

 In order to take advantages of SiC’s properties, reliable and robust die attach technologies that work at 200 °C are required.
 Silver sintering is today the big star for SiC power modules, due to its high melting temperature point, exceeding 900°C. In term of substrates, high thermal conductivity materials will be chosen such as AlN and Si3N4, as dies need to dissipate the losses from a smaller surface.
 In addition, the interconnection technology is a key factor for the good performance of SiC devices.
 Many companies are therefore developing their own low-stray inductance interconnections such as GE’s Power Over Lay (POL) or Semikron’s SKiN technology.
 In contrast, GaN devices are not yet packaged in power modules, and are using advanced packaging technologies.
 GaN Systems’ printed circuit board-embedded GaN packages are the best example.